10 Uses for Covert Video to Build Your Bottom Line

 Some of the better analytic devices can even determine the difference between a customer picking up merchandise for examination and a shoplifter not returning an item.
 When using these devices in conjunction with DVRs and NVRs, many can be configured to alert you via text or email only when a suspicious activity has occurred.

-Hopefully, this article helps you to recognize some potential areas of vulnerability in your business, and identify some ways to remove unwanted elements from your payroll.
+Hopefully, this article helps you to recognize some potential areas of vulnerability in your business in Wichita, KS, and identify some ways to remove unwanted elements from your payroll.